imlukas/Hoarder/README.md

 ## Features
 - Custom GUIs, configurable to your liking.
+- Custom GUI editors to create your own prizes and items for the event easily.
 - Messages and everything else is configurable.
 - MySQL support to store all of the event's stats.
 - Leaderboard support with 3 different stats.
 - Statistic tracking across the event(s).